espnet/espnet/egs2/chime7_task1/diar_asr1/README.md

 1. `--diar-merge-closer`: merge segments after diarization from same speaker that are closer than this value.
 2. `--diar-max-length-merged`: max length allowed for segments that are merged (default 60, you may want to lower this due to GSS memory consumption).
 3. `--pyannote-max_batch_size`: max batch size used in inference when extracting embeddings (increase to speed up, default 32).

+as said merge-closer can have quite an impact on the final WER.

 ---
 If you want to run the recipe from scratch, **including dataset generation** and pyannote segmentation model finetuning you can run it from stage 0: